18F/https/README.md

 We have a wildcard certificate for staging domains of the form `*.18f.us`, so you do not need a new certificate for those domains.
 (This only applies to third-level domains like `x.18f.us`.
 Fourth-level domains like `x.y.18f.us` cannot use this certificate.)

+### Publishing our certificates

+We store our SSL certificates, certificate requests, and some accompanying metadata in the [`sites/`](sites) directory.
+Accompanying private keys are, of course, not in this repository.

 ### Public domain

 This project is in the worldwide [public domain](LICENSE.md).
 As stated in [CONTRIBUTING](CONTRIBUTING.md):